muratk5n/thirdwave/en/index.md

 ---

-An estimate BTW by definition gives a number for discovered + yet undiscovered reserves an estimate on the total.
-If the number falls short, the tech's future is in trouble.

----

 Later in the article he says 'there could be more lithium'.
 Wishful thinking...
+The estimates give a number for discovered + yet undiscovered reserves an estimate on the total.
+If the number falls short, the tech's future is in trouble.

 ---